Sparsity-Driven EEG Channel Selection for Brain-Assisted Speech Enhancement: Experimental Results

 \subsection{Evaluation of the proposed baseline BASEN}

-First, we show the effectiveness of the proposed baseline BASEN in comparison with the UBESD method and conduct several experiments to analyze the impact of the designed modules.
+First, we show the effectiveness of the proposed baseline BASEN in comparison with UBESD~\cite{hosseini_end--end_2022} and analyze the impact of each module.
 Fig.~\ref{fig:self-comparison}(a) shows the performance of BASEN using the audio-only signal, simple concatenation and/or CMCA.
 It is clear that without prior information of the attended speaker, the typical Conv-TasNet (i.e., BASEN-EEG-prior) cannot improve the speech quality, since both speakers produce speech signals and no background noises are present in the considered setting.
 Given the attended speaker, Conv-TasNet becomes equivalent to the proposed BASEN without EEG trials but with prior information, which can largely improve the performance.
-This shows that the efficacy of Conv-TasNet~\cite{luo2019conv} heavily depends on the prior attended speaker information.
+This shows that the efficacy of Conv-TasNet~\cite{luo2019conv} heavily depends on the attended speaker information.
 Including the EEG branch and simply concatenating the audio and EEG embeddings can achieve a comparable performance as the ideal Conv-TasNet.
-Applying the proposed CMCA module for feature fusion further improves the performance, particularly in terms of the PESQ score.
+Applying the proposed CMCA module for feature fusion further improves the performance, particularly in terms of PESQ.

 In order to find out the most appropriate number of cross-attention layers in the CMCA module, we evaluate the impact of the layer number on the performance in Fig.~\ref{fig:self-comparison}(b), where $N$ changes from 1 to 5.
-It is clear the choice of $N$ = 3 returns the best SE performance in all metrics, which will thus be used in the sequel.
-Note that including more layers will also increase the parameter amount of the overall BASEN model, e.g., from 0.57M for $N$ = 1 to 0.64M for $N$ = 3.
+It is clear the choice of $N$ = 3 returns the best SE performance in all metrics, which will thus be used in the sequel. {Note that including more layers will also increase the parameter amount of the overall BASEN model, e.g., from 0.57M for $N$ = 1 to 0.64M for $N$ = 3.}